Frameworks¶

 It is necessary that both lists have the same length.
 No vertex from

-can be contained multiple times.
-We apply the methodset_vertex_positions()
+verticescan be contained multiple times.
+We apply the methodset_vertex_positions()to the corresponding pairs ofverticesandpoints.Examples

 >>> F = Framework.Complete([(0,0),(0,0),(1,0),(1,0)]) >>> F.realization(as_points=True) {0: [0, 0], 1: [0, 0], 2: [1, 0], 3: [1, 0]} >>> F.set_vertex_positions_from_lists([1,3], [(0,1),(1,1)]) >>> F.realization(as_points=True) {0: [0, 0], 1: [0, 1], 2: [1, 0], 3: [1, 1]}